martijnpoppen/nl.lrvdlinden.rss-feed-reader/README.md

 ## General
-This app gives Homey the ability to respond to messages of the Dutch News sender RTL Nieuws.
+This app gives Homey the ability to respond to messages of the Dutch socces site VI.
 Keep in mind that all messages send on this network are in Dutch.

 - Use in flow to trigger anything, e.g. speech so Homey tells you what is happening